 Tennis is still the best sport for a child to play.
 It is the only sport that challenges players on the physical, strategic, and psychological levels.
 It is no coincidence that so many junior tennis players are the best students in their classes.
 The goal setting and work ethic needed to be successful in tennis are life skills that will help all players as they get older and enter society.

 Even the difficulties experienced in junior tennis like dealing with an abusive or cheating opponent, are opportunities to learn life skills that will be an important advantage later in life.
 Few other sports offer as many of these types of learning opportunities.

-Parents and coaches often make the mistake of wanting to get involved or “fix” on-court problems when they happen.
-The best thing to do is to recognize those episodes as opportunities to learn important life lessons.
+In general, parents and coaches often make the mistake of wanting to get involved or “fix” on-court problems when they happen.
+The best thing we can do is to recognize those episodes as opportunities to learn important life lessons.
 Children who develop the skills to deal with difficult people at an early age are usually far more successful.

 Thanks for visiting our site, make sure you check out all our FREE tennis drills and courses at the links in the upper menu bar!

 Want more from us?
 Start your $1 trial offer and get FULL ACCESS to our famous 2,000+ tennis drills library for 14 days - CLICK HERE.